msoneal0/MRCI/docs/type_ids.md

   7. bytes[n-n]     variable - long text (16bit null terminated)

   notes:
-  1. the handles gen file flag is a single byte 0x01 to indicate true and 0x00 to indicate false. clients need to be aware of which command handles the GEN_FILE mini protocol because it requires user input at both ends (host and client).
+  1. the genfile type is numerical value of 2, 3 or 0. a value of 2
+     indicates that the command handles/understands the GEN_FILE mini protocol and it can be used to upload a file or other data to the host. a value of 3 indicates the commmand downloads a file or other data from the host.
+0 simply indicates that the command doesn't use or understand GEN_FILE.

   2. the library name can contain the module name and/or extra informaion the client can use to identify the library the command is a part of.
 ```